Limezest/k8s-realtime-monitoring/k8s/README.md

 `base` folder contains templates for resources definition.
 They only define values that are common across all environment.

-Each `overlay` subfolder defines a environment where you can deploy the app.
+Each `overlays` subfolder defines a environment where you can deploy the app.
 Files under an environment contains `patches` to apply to the referenced template.

 `kustomization.yaml` files are used to reference `bases` with `patches`, as well as namespacing resources together and applying common labels and/or naming patterns.

 ### Details
-- `overlay/dev` represents a docker-for-desktop Kubernetes cluster on my machine.
+- `overlays/dev` represents a docker-for-desktop Kubernetes cluster on my machine.

-- `overlay/gke` represents is a standard Google Kubernetes Engine cluster.
+- `overlays/gke` represents is a standard Google Kubernetes Engine cluster.

 ### Patches